Accessibility is increasingly becoming a non-negotiable mandate when it comes to eLearning. And rightly so.

 Designing accessible eLearning content not only helps accommodate learners with disabilities, but it also enables great learning experiences for everyone.
 The accessible eLearning best practices and tips discussed here will help you achieve exactly that.
 Importantly, you will be able to offer a personalized, engaging eLearning experience to all types of learners.

 If you want to learn more about eLearning accessibility and how to create an inclusive learning experience, we suggest you watch our recent Power Hour webinar.
-The webinar featured Dr. Vikas Joshi, Chief Executive Officer at Harbinger Group in conversation with accessibility experts Devon Frame, Business Development Manager at Frame & Associates Consulting and Shalaka Bhor, Accessibility Design Consultant at Harbinger Interactive Learning.
+The webinar featured Dr. Vikas Joshi, Chief Executive Officer at Harbinger Group in conversation with accessibility experts Devon Frame, Business Development Manager at Frame & Associates Consulting and Shalaka Bhor, Accessibility Design Consultant at Harbinger Group.